View A. Gary Moran's Obituary on telegram.com and share memories

 Gary regularly participated in activities at the Oxford Senior Center and was a loyal fan of Oxford Little League Baseball.

-The family would also like to thank all of the staff at Rose Monahan Hospice House for all of the exceptional and compassionate care given to Gary.
+The family would also like to thank all of the staff at Rose Monahan Hospice Home for all of the exceptional and compassionate care given to Gary.

 Calling hours are Thursday, February 20, from 5 to 8 p.m. at the Athy Memorial Home, 111 Lancaster St., Worcester.
 The funeral will be Friday, February 21, from the funeral home with a Mass at 10 a.m. in Saint Stephen's Church, 357 Grafton St., Worcester.
 Burial in Saint John's Cemetery will be private.